salsalabs/multicopy/README.md

         + src
   ```

 * Assure that the Go `bin` directory in your path.
+[Click here](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) for a detailed discussion on the topic.
 In Linux and OSX, the command is

     ```export PATH=$HOME/go/bin:$PATH```

-  There's a similar command in Windows -- you're on your own on that one...
+  See the article for steps to add the Go bin dir to the Windows environment.
 ## Installation

 1. If you have not done so already, install the [Go programming language](https://golang.org/doc/install).
+1. Open a console window.
+The rest of the installation commands need to be typed or copied/pasted.
 1. Retrieve the `godig` package.
-It provides access to the Salsa Classic API:
+It provides access to the Salsa Classic API.
     ```bash
     go get github.com/salsalabs/godig
     ```